weleoka/ardeidae/README.md

 ## Overview
 This package is the result of much work and is released as is.
 If anyone takes a look at the code, available on github, and sees any improvements then please let me know.
 This is my first node.js powered server/app package.

-The Ardeidae server.

-## Documentation
-For more complete documentation, see the [Documentation Wiki](http://www.student.bth.se/~kawe14/javascript/kmom10/documentation_server.php).

 ## Installation